CHK Newton's Laws of Motion

-Isaac Newton defined three laws concerning the behavior of moving objects way back in 1687.
+In 1687, Isaac Newton defined three laws of motion that concern the behavior of moving objects.
 These scientific statements help to explain the nature of matter and space.

 Newton's first law of motion is often called the Law of Inertia.
 His second law shows the relationship between force and acceleration.
 His third law is often called the Action-Reaction Law of Motion.

 It is amazing that he was able to formulate these important laws of motion through his observations so many years ago.

 Some questions you may have are:

 - What is Newton's Second Law?

 - What is action-reaction about?

 This lesson will answer those questions.
 Useful tool: Units Conversion

 Newton's First Law